 WCS offers a full curriculum for students from the JK/SK to Grade 8 levels.
-Our students’ progress in comparison to other schools is monitored using the Canadian Tests of Basic Skills which is administered to Grades 3-8 every other year.
-WCS compares very well with other OACS schools and is substantially ahead of the national average of the public and separate schools across the country.
+Our students’ progress and growth is monitored using MAP Growth Assessments which are administered in Grades 1-8 three times every year.
+WCS compares very well with other Edvance schools and is substantially ahead of the national average of other schools completing the assessments.

 Art work enables children to recognize, explore and develop creative talents.
 Students learn to use different media skillfully and apply concepts of line, colour, shape, form, space and value.
 In all grades, art is often interrelated with other areas of the curriculum.

 The purpose of teaching Bible is to a) impart knowledge of the Bible, b) open up ways for children to know and love their Lord and c) move children to a deeper faith.
 The Story of God and His People, a Bible series developed by Christian Schools International, is used in all our classrooms.
 The curriculum focuses on the story of God and His people in every lesson at every grade level.
 The stories are presented chronologically to emphasize the relationship between individual stories and the overall theme of the Bible.
 Students are given opportunity to retell the story in a variety of ways, so they can remember the stories and share them with others.
 Students who complete all levels of the K-8 Bible program will have studied the Bible stories three times.